About LGBT History Month

 “LGBT History Month sends an important message to our nation’s teachers, school boards, community leaders, and youth about the vital importance of recognizing and exploring the role of gay, lesbian, bisexual, and transgender people in American history."

 In 1994, Rodney Wilson, a Missouri high school teacher, believed a month should be dedicated to the celebration and teaching of gay and lesbian history, and gathered other teachers and community leaders.
 They selected October because public schools are in session and existing traditions, such as Coming Out Day (October 11), occur that month.

-Gay and Lesbian History Month was endorsed by GLAAD, the Human Rights Campaign, the National Gay and Lesbian Task Force, the National Education Association, and other national organizations.
-In 2006, Equality Forum assumed responsibility for providing content, promotion and resources for LGBT History Month.
+Gay and Lesbian History Month was endorsed by GLAAD, the Human Rights Campaign, the National Gay and Lesbian Task Force, the National Education Association and other national organizations.
+In 2006 Equality Forum assumed responsibility for providing content, promotion and resources for LGBT History Month.

 Celebrate Our Heritage

 The LGBT community is the only community worldwide that is not taught its history at home, in public schools or in religious institutions.
-LGBT History Month provides role models, builds community and makes the civil rights statement of our extraordinary national and international contributions.
+LGBT History Month provides role models, builds community and makes the civil rights statement about our extraordinary national and international contributions.

 About Equality Forum

 Equality Forum is a national and international LGBT civil rights organization with an educational focus.
 Equality Forum coordinates LGBT History Month, produces documentary films, undertakes high-impact initiatives and presents the largest annual national and international LGBT civil rights summit.
 For more information, visit www.equalityforum.com.